Published: December 25, 2020

 Arm yourself with Marisa Peer’s specialized—Dating and Relationships Bundle to rebuild your approach to love.

-The Dating and Relationships hypnotic audio bundle can help you release any negative beliefs about romance.
+The Dating and Relationships self-hypnosis audio bundle can help you release any negative beliefs about romance.
 These are the erroneous convictions we spoke about in this article.
 They have been holding you back from the intimacy and connection you so deserve.

 The bundle consists of three modules - #1: Attract Your Perfect Relationship, #2: Boost Your Confidence & Self Esteem, and #3: Lovability.
 These audios will help you address the main hindrances in your subconscious.